-Between 36 Medicare Advantage plans in Jackson County, 12 Medigap options, and 10 stand-alone Part D plans in Missouri, the choices stack up fast.
-As a local Medicare broker in Kansas City, MO, Senior Benefits Plus cuts through the noise so you can pick a plan with confidence and keep the same person on speed dial next year.
+Between 36 Medicare Advantage plans in Jackson County, comparable lineups across Clay, Platte, and Cass, 12 Medigap options, and 10 stand-alone Part D plans in Missouri, the choices stack up fast.
+As a local, independent Medicare broker in Kansas City, MO, Senior Benefits Plus cuts through the noise so you can pick a plan with confidence and keep the same person on speed dial next year.

 Here is what that looks like in practice: